UtrechtUniversity/yoda-clienttools/README.md

-  --allow-update, -u    Allows existing groups to be updated --delete, -d          Delete group members not in CSV file --verbose, -v         Show information as extracted from CSV file
+  --allow-update, -u    Allows existing groups to be updated --delete, -d          Delete group members not in CSV file --verbose, -v         Show information as extracted from CSV file --no-validate-domains, -n
+                        Do not validate email address domains

         The CSV file is expected to include the following labels in its header (the first row):
         'category'    = category for the group